 Forensics is an art as well as a science.
 The art is a creature of argument, entailing the formulation and presentation of complex lines of reason.
-The science is the application of methodically rigorous principles to the interpretation of data.
-Cadantis is an agency of argument and analysis, therefore; a collection of skilled draftsmen, strategists and lawyers capable of representing complex and sophisticated submissions formed from the researches of surveyors and data-analysts expert at gathering and interpreting objective, financial, cartographical, and scientific documentary evidence.
-By reason of its skills and experience, Cadantis Forensics is devoted to a single area of expertise within a single industry: the recovery of losses flowing from the errors and oversights of water companies in England and Wales.
-More specifically still, it is devoted uniquely to working for publicly-funded organisations through the operation of Crown Commercial Services.
+The science is an application of methodically rigorous principals to the interpretation of data.
+Cadantis is an agency of argument and analysis capable of representing complex water cases throughout all market sectors by gathering the scientific and documentary evidence required to be successful.
+Cadantis Forensics is devoted to various areas of expertise within a single industry: the recovery of losses flowing from errors and oversights of UK water companies and water retailers.

 The Company specialises in the following six sub-categories of cost recovery:

 Surface Water Drainage Charges (SWD)

 SWD is a charge levied by water companies for the disposal of rainwater, and surface and ground water from a site.
 Depending on the location, and a wholesaler’s Scheme of Charges, costs for these services (which can extend to charges for highways drainage) vary dramatically.
 Cadantis Forensics is uniquely equipped to challenge the current and historical bases for charging, spanning refunds, cancellations, reductions in chargeable areas, and abatements.